falk05/zaptec/README.md

 Find the Swagger-based documentation of Zaptec API here:  https://api.zaptec.com/help/index.html

-This repo contains a sample use of the Zaptec API, in order to allow creating reports on Zaptec installations.
+zaptec.py contains a sample use of the Zaptec API, in order to allow creating reports on Zaptec installations.

 Calling the Zaptec API requires a user token with permissions on a given Zaptec installation.